 ARTLANDS REACH

-REGIONAL ENVIRONMENTAL ARTS COMMUNITY HUB
+REGIONAL ECO-ARTS COMMUNITY HUB

 • Small edition (200) of a print publication of visual and literary work produced over the course of the project